zshi719/2025-Data-24100/quiz/Quiz1AK.md

 There were a few common errors / changes:

 1. Confusion between  `cat` and `ls`
-2. When starting with relatives paths it is unnessary to add  `./` at the start.
+2. When starting with relatives paths it is unnecessary to add  `./` at the start.
 Just provide the  simplified path (e.g. `rm ./docs/image2.jpg` vs. `rm docs/image2.jpg`)
 3. Changing directories (using `cd`) rather than just directly executing the command.